Skip to main content

 CI/CD policy

-Marketplace actions, release-please conventions, dependency pinning, the full runner-label catalog, on-prem runner requirements.
+Marketplace actions, release-please conventions, the full runner-label catalog, on-prem runner requirements.

 Git signing